ScomosLastName/Pol-Air-Status/README.md

 > [!WARNING]
 > If you restart the bot you will have to set it up again in discord!
+>
+> [!CAUTION]
+> If the program crashes you will have to set it up again in discord!

 ## Develpment notes
  Ignore failed checks from the cloudflare worker, forgot to delete it after i worked out it didn't support discord.js.